Erwin-J/event-calendar-svelte/README.md

 * Basic calendar view (days per month, switch month)
 * Click on a date for event creation popup (not able to plan events yet)
 * Show events on the calendar as example
+* Very basic event can be created

 Please note that no optimization is done yet as this is for learning purposes.
+This will be improved over time!

 **Run locally:**
 * npm i (once)